 Computers that can use the Global Positioning System to find your precise location, and speed without wheel sensors can now be found for under £50 if you shop around.
 We've saved you the trouble.

-For this price we don't expect it to be amazing, but Memory Map's base model on-bike GPS is a bargain if what you want is a simple bike computer and data recorder without bells or whistles.
+For this price (it's usually about £50, this is a recent price drop that makes it an absolute steal) we don't expect it to be amazing, but Memory Map's base model on-bike GPS is a bargain if what you want is a simple bike computer and data recorder without bells or whistles.
 If very long rides are your thing, it'll go 28 hours.

 If you have multiple bikes, a big advantage of GPS computers is that you can swap them from one to another without faffing changing set-up.